Trump Reportedly Plans To Refocus Violent Extremism Initiative On Muslims

 During his campaign, Donald Trump criticized President Obama for his reluctance to use the words "radical Islamic extremism."

-One of Obama's key anti-terror programs was just called, "Countering Violent Extremism," with no reference to Islam.
+One of Obama's key anti-terrorism programs was just called "Countering Violent Extremism," with no reference to Islam.
 The Trump administration may now want to refocus that program exclusively on Muslim extremists.

 The Obama program made no reference to Islam largely because it didn't want to suggest that terrorism, even by Muslim extremists, had its roots in religion.

-Salam al-Marayati, president of the Muslim Public Affairs Council or MPAC, took some credit for that Friday when talking about the terminology via Facebook Live.
+Salam al-Marayati, president of the Muslim Public Affairs Council, took some credit for that Friday when talking about the terminology via Facebook Live.

 "MPAC has been involved from the Bush administration years to say we cannot single out religion when we're talking about terrorism," Marayati says.
 "We cannot use religious labels when talking about terrorism."